spang-lab/FastqPuri/README_trimFilter.md

-#### Impurities
+#### Impurities/biological contaminations

- Contaminations are removed if a fasta or an index file are given as an input.
+ Biological contaminations are removed if a fasta or an index file are given as an input.
- Three methods have been implemented to check for contaminations:
+ Two methods have been implemented to check for contaminations:

-- **TREE**: this method is designed to identify impurities from small sequences, such as rRNA, or EColi (not larger than 10MB).
+- **TREE**: this method is designed to identify impurities from small sequences, such as rRNA, or E.coli (not larger than 10MB).
-  When using this method, ont has to pass one of these two options:
+  When using this method, one has to pass one of these two options:
    - `--ifa <INPUT.fa>:<score>:<lmer_len>`: the file `INPUT.fa`
      is read and a tree of depth `lmer_len` is constructed on the flight.
    - `--idx <INDEX_FILE>:<score>`: in `INDEX_FILE`  the tree structure